 A breast lift, or mastopexy, is essentially a “lift” of the nipple-areolar complex relative to the crease underneath the breast.
 This provides an “uplifted” appearance to patients with sagginess or droopiness in the breast that often occurs after pregnancy or with changes in weight.

-Board-certified plastic surgeon James F. Boynton, MD is highly experienced in breast lift surgery and has helped numerous women rejuvenate the appearance of their breasts with this popular cosmetic procedure.
+James F. Boynton, MD, our board-certified plastic surgeon, is highly experienced in breast lift surgery and has helped numerous women rejuvenate the appearance of their breasts with this popular cosmetic procedure.
 After assessing your unique needs and listening to your aesthetic goals, Dr. Boynton can formulate a customized treatment plan that elevates the breasts and helps you regain a more youthful figure with exceptionally natural-looking results.

 To learn more about mastopexy, we encourage you to view the educational videos and read through the information provided on this page.
 If you have any questions, or if you would like to schedule a breast lift consultation with Dr. Boynton, please do not hesitate to contact our practice by phone or email today.